Terror management theory: Emotion

-People with low self-esteem, but not high self-esteem, have more negative emotions when reminded of death.
-This is believed to be because these individuals lack the very defenses that TMT argues protect people from mortality concerns (e.g., solid worldviews).
+People with low self-esteem have more negative emotions when reminded of death compared to people with high self-esteem.
+A possible explanation posits that these individuals lack the very defenses that TMT argues protect people from mortality concerns (e.g., solid worldviews).
 In contrast, positive mood states are not impacted by death thoughts for people of low or high self-esteem.